-- 8.1 Where batteries are fitted for use for essential (UI SC 134) and emergency services a schedule of such batteries is to be compiled and maintained.
-The schedule, which is to be approved by TL, is to include at least the following information regarding the battery(ies):
+8.1 Where batteries are fitted for use for essential (UI SC 134) and emergency services a schedule of such batteries is to be compiled and maintained.
+The schedule, which is to be approved by TL during plan approval or the newbuilding survey, is to include at least the following information regarding the battery(ies):

 - Type and manufacturer's type designation

 - Voltage and ampere-hour rating

 - Location

 - Equipment and / or system(s) served

 - Maintenance / replacement cycle dates

-- Date(s) of last maintenance and / or replacement - For replacement batteries in storage, the date of manufacture and shelf life (1) - 8.2 Procedures are to be put in place to ensure that where batteries are replaced that they are of an equivalent performance type. - 8.3 Where vented (2) type batteries replace valve-regulated sealed (3) types, it is to be ensured that there is adequate ventilation and that the TL requirements relevant to the location and installation of vented types batteries are complied with (See 4.). - 8.4 Details of the schedule and of the procedures are to be included in the ship's safety management system and be integrated into the ship's operational maintenance routine as appropriate (IMO ISM Code Section 10) to be verified by the TL's surveyor.
+- Date(s) of last maintenance and / or replacement - For replacement batteries in storage, the date of manufacture and shelf life (1)

+8.2 Procedures are to be put in place to ensure that where batteries are replaced that they are of an equivalent performance type.

+8.3 Where vented (2) type batteries replace valveregulated sealed (3) types, it is to be ensured that there is adequate ventilation (4) and that the TL requirements relevant to the location and installation of vented types batteries are complied with.

+8.4 Details of the schedule and of the procedures are to be included in the ship's safety management system and be integrated into the ship's operational maintenance routine as appropriate (Refer to IMO ISM Code Section 10) to be verified by the TL's surveyor.